MathBits.com

 Exchange Sort

-The exchange sort is very similar to its cousin, the bubble sort, in that it compares elements of the array and swaps those that are not in their proper positions.
+The exchange sort is similar to its cousin, the bubble sort, in that it compares elements of the array and swaps those that are out of order.
 (Some people refer to the "exchange sort" as a "bubble sort".)
-The difference between the two algorithms is the manner in which they compare the elements.
+The difference between these two sorts is the manner in which they compare the elements.
 The exchange sort compares the first element with each following element of the array, making any necessary swaps.

-It then takes the second element and compares it with each following element of the array making necessary swaps, and so on until the array is ordered.
+When the first pass through the array is complete, the exchange sort then takes the second element and compares it with each following element of the array swapping elements that are out of order.
+This sorting process continues until the entire array is ordered.

 Let's examine our same table of elements again using an exchange sort for descending order.
 Remember, a "pass" is defined as one full trip through the array comparing and if necessary, swapping elements